gtvsrd/mylinks/README.md

   <img alt="Projeto Link Aggregator" src=".github/cover.jpg" width="100%">
 </p>

-## 🚀 Tecnologies
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following tech:

 - HTML and CSS
 - JavaScript